What You Need to Know About Radon

 - How the home was built

-You should test your home for the level of radon gas present in the indoor air.
-If you have high radon levels, there are ways to solve a radon problem.
+You should have your home tested to determine the level of radon gas present in the indoor air.
+If you have high radon levels, there are ways to reduce those levels.
 Even very high levels can be reduced to acceptable levels.

-It is important to get an accurate test.
-The best way to assure this is to hire a qualified professional to conduct the radon testing.
-As qualified tester, NPI knows the proper conditions, test devices and guidelines for obtaining reliable radon test results.
+It is important to get an accurate radon test.
+The best way to assure this is to hire a qualified professional to conduct the testing.
+As qualified tester, NPI knows the proper conditions, testing devices and guidelines for obtaining reliable radon test results.